finos/common-domain-model/CONTRIBUTING.rst

 No syntax warning or error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The model is edited using the Rosetta DSL syntax.
 All syntax warnings and errors must be resolved to have a valid model before contributing any changes.
-The syntax is automatically checked live in Rosetta Design as the user edits the model: please refer to the `Rosetta Design Content Assist Guide <https://docs.rosetta-technology.io/core/2-rosetta-design.html#rosetta-design-content-assist>`_.
+The syntax is automatically checked live in Rosetta Design as the user edits the model, as described in the `Rosetta Design Content Assist Guide <https://docs.rosetta-technology.io/core/2-rosetta-design.html#rosetta-design-content-assist>`_.

 For further guidance about features of the syntax, please refer to the `Rosetta DSL Documentation <https://docs.rosetta-technology.io/dsl/documentation.html>`_.

 Model compilation
 ^^^^^^^^^^^^^^^^^

-Model changes can also cause static compilation errors when changes conflict with static function or mapper implementations (Rosetta Static Compilation Error Guide, TODO).
-Rosetta support can help resolve these issues before the changes are contributed.
+Normally, when the model is syntactically correctly edited, valid code is being auto-generated and compiled in Rosetta.
+However, certain model changes can sometimes cause compilation errors when changes conflict with static code (e.g. certain mapper implementations).

+The Rosetta support team can help resolve these issues before the changes are contributed.
 If the Rosetta support identifies that significant work may be required to resolve these errors, they will notify the Contributor who should then contact the CDM Owners to discuss allocating resources to assist.

+For more information about auto-compilation in Rosetta, please refer to the `Rosetta Auto Compilation Guide <https://docs.rosetta-technology.io/core/2-rosetta-design.html#auto-compilation>`_.

 Testing
 ^^^^^^^

 The CDM has adopted a test-driven development approach that maps model components to existing sample data (e.g., FpML documents or other existing standards).
-Mappings are specified in the CDM as `synonyms` which are collected into a Translation Dictionary, and the sample data are collected into a Test Pack.
+Mappings are specified in the CDM using ``synonym`` which are collected into a Translation Dictionary, and the sample data are collected into a Test Pack.
 Each new model version is regression-tested using those mappings to translate the sample data in the Test Pack and then comparing against the expected number of mapped data points, validation and qualification results.

 Contributors are invited to test their model changes live against the Test Pack using the Rosetta Translate application, referring to the `Rosetta Translate Guide <https://docs.rosetta-technology.io/core/3-rosetta-translate.html>`_.
 When editing existing model components, the corresponding synonyms should be updated to maintain or improve existing levels.
 When adding new model components, new sample data and corresponding synonym mappings should also be provided so the new use-case can be added to the set of regression tests.